Biggest Mistakes to Avoid When Redesigning Your Website

 Not taking care of your clients during the redesign

-It is important that you let your customers know that they came to the right place, and that you are simply in the process of redesigning.
-If not, they might think you moved away somewhere or that your business shut down completely.
-The first-time visitors that come to your website during your redesign period will probably never come back, even if you notify them about what’s happening.
+You must let your customers know that they came to the right place and that you are simply redesigning.
+If not, they might think you moved away somewhere or your business shut down completely.
+The first-time visitors that visit your website during your redesign period will probably never return, even if you notify them about what’s happening.

 Selecting the wrong people to do your redesign

-Working on your design, but neglecting content strategy
+Working on your design but neglecting content strategy

 Neglecting the importance of mobile users